Home / Epileptic Seizures – All You Need to Know

 • Staring spells

-• Uncontrollable jerking of arms and legs (commonly known as convulsions or fits)
+• Uncontrollable jerking of arms and legs (convulsions)

 • Loss of consciousness or awareness